 Nomination Procedure

-Cornell's participating exchange partners will receive an email with nomination instructions and a link to the online nomination form.
-To nominate a student, partners must provide the following information via the online form:
+Cornell's participating Hubs partners will receive an email with nomination instructions and a link to the nomination form.
+To nominate a student, partners must provide the following information via the form:

 Partner contact information (university name, institutional contact)